Planning and implementing a successful team relocation

-One of the easiest ways to do it is to partner with two-sided platforms like YouTeam which serves as a one-stop-shop for setting up and managing your offshore development center.
+One of the easiest ways to do it is to partner with two-sided platforms like YouTeam, which serves as a one-stop-shop for setting up and managing your offshore development center.

-What’s extremely important that all payroll, office space, vacations, legal, training, and all other management are handled by the firm, allowing you to focus on your company’s main goals.
+It’s extremely important that all payroll, office space, vacations, legal, training, and all other management are handled by the firm, allowing you to focus on your company’s main goals.